ethanshipman/Group-5-Project-4/README.md

 **Key Questions**
 - What impact do certain _social tendencies_ have on the students’ likelihood to succeed? (e.g. Frequency of alcoholic consumption, social lives, extracurricular activities, romantic relationships, etc.)
 - Is there a relationship between a student being at-risk and access to _extra educational support_, family educational support, or extra paid classes within the course subject?
-- Do students with _higher-educated parents_ perform better in final exams compared to those whose parents have lower levels of education?
+-  How does the educational background of parents influence the academic performance of students in final exams, as well as their interest in pursuing higher education?
+Specifically, do students whose parents have higher levels of education (e.g., secondary education or higher) perform better in their final exams compared to those whose parents have lower levels of education?
+Additionally, do students from higher-educated families demonstrate a stronger interest in pursuing higher education themselves?
 - How does _health_ impact a person's likelihood succeed?
 Does poor health often result in more absences and poorer grades?
 Is there a high incidence of absence and failure among students classified in poor health?
 Is there a correlation between health and quality of family relationships?

 ## Methodology and Tools